pg-support/supt-km/docs/1. FAQs/General/Cannot add JH expansion pack for Spark to the shipping cart!!!.md

-# Cannot add JH expansion pack for Spark to the shipping cart
+# Cannot add JH expansion pack for Spark to the shipping cart!!!

 Use macro "**Spark:: Experience Jimi Hendrix™ for Spark**".